 Notsuke Peninsula

-The nature of Japan's largest sand peninsula is rich in attractions
+Japan's largest sand peninsula offers a wealth of attractions

 Located between the Shiretoko Peninsula and the Nemuro Peninsula, the Notsuke Peninsula stretches out like an arm into the Sea of Okhotsk.
-It is the largest sand spit in Japan, with a total length of approximately 26 km. *A sand spit is a landform created by sand carried by ocean currents and deposited over many years.
-The intricate coastline created by the erosion of ocean currents is one of the reasons why the Notsuke Peninsula is home to a diverse array of life.
+It is the largest sand spit in Japan, with a total length of about 26 km.
+A sand spit is a landform created by the accumulation of sand carried by ocean currents.
+Together with the intricate coastline created by the erosion of ocean currents, this is one of the reasons why the Notsuke Peninsula has nurtured a diversity of life.

 • * Please note that the text shown on this page includes machine translations.